The dispersion time of random walks on finite graphs: Coupling and Stochastic Domination

 \end{thm}An immediate corollary of this is the relation $\Ex{\tau_{seq}^v(G)} \leq \Ex{\tau_{par}^v(G)}$, we also prove the reverse inequality up to $\log n$ factors. \begin{thm} Let $G$ be a finite graph and $v \in V(G)$.
 Then

 \end{thm}

 We define the lazy Sequential/Parallel-IDLA to be the Sequential/Parallel-IDLA with the particles moving according to a lazy (instead of simple) random walk.
-Where by lazy we mean that with probability $1/2$ the particle stays put.
-Denote by $\tau_{L-seq}^v(G)$ the time it takes the lazy Sequential-IDLA on $G$ starting from $v$, and $\tau_{L-par}^v(G)$ the analogous quantity for the lazy Parallel-IDLA.
-The relation between the lazy and standard IDLA dispersion times is given in the following Theorem.
+Let $\tau_{L-seq}^v(G)$ be the dispersion time of the lazy Sequential-IDLA on $G$ starting from $v$, and $\tau_{L-par}^v(G)$ be the analogous quantity for the lazy Parallel-IDLA.
+The relation between the lazy and standard IDLA dispersion times is given in the following theorem.